 OK, so we know that your body can fight free radicals on their own—but only to a certain extent.
 The good news is that if your body goes into free radical overdrive, you can actually temper that oxidative stress with certain nutrients.
 Take, mindbodygreen's nr+, for example: The supplement contains not one, but two potent ingredients that are shown to manage oxidative stress.*

 The first is the adaptogen rhodiola.
-Adaptogens are herbs that help your body adapt to stressors like oxidative stress.* They "are antioxidant powerhouses," explains Jessie Cheung, M.D., board-certified dermatologist. "[Adaptogens] help scavenge free radicals, increase cellular resistance to stress, and improve resistance to toxic chemicals."* Or as Kyle Hilsabeck, PharmD, CWCP, tells mbg, "Adaptogens function like buffers to help your body adjust more quickly."*
+Adaptogens are herbs3 that help your body adapt to stressors like oxidative stress.* They "are antioxidant powerhouses," explains Jessie Cheung, M.D., board-certified dermatologist. "[Adaptogens] help scavenge free radicals, increase cellular resistance to stress, and improve resistance to toxic chemicals."* Or as Kyle Hilsabeck, PharmD, CWCP, tells mbg, "Adaptogens function like buffers to help your body adjust more quickly."*

 The second is the antioxidant astaxanthin.
 Antioxidants' primary function is to neutralize free radicals, but some are better at this job than others—and in different ways.
-Astaxanthin is so particularly important in the summer because of its ability to manage photodamage and the oxidative stress that comes with it—it's nearly 1,000 times more effective at fighting free radicals from UVs than its other antioxidant counterparts.*
+Astaxanthin is so particularly important in the summer because of its ability to manage photodamage and the oxidative stress that comes with it—it's nearly 1,000 times more effective4 at fighting free radicals from UVs than its other antioxidant counterparts.*